Convox can boot your application locally using Docker in an environment identical to production.

 Install Docker for Mac to get a local Docker environment.

-Install Docker from your application’s default package manager.
+Install Docker from your distribution’s default package manager.

 Starting the Application

 convox start to build and run your application locally.

 $ cd ~/myapp $ convox start RUNNING: docker build -t knexsfvjdc ~/myapp Sending build context to Docker daemon 8.192 kB Step 0 : FROM ruby:2.2.2 ---> 9664620d4c2a Step 1 : EXPOSE 3000 ---> Running in d2894bf8d64b ... web | docker run -i --name myapp-web -p 5000:3000 procfile/web sh -c ruby web.rb web | [2015-09-18 06:16:53] INFO WEBrick 1.3.1 web | [2015-09-18 06:16:53] INFO ruby 2.2.2 (2015-04-13) [x86_64-linux] web | == Sinatra (v1.4.6) has taken the stage on 3000 for development with backup from WEBrick web | [2015-09-18 06:16:53] INFO WEBrick::HTTPServer#start: pid=7 port=3000

 docker-compose.yml and use the information found there to boot all of your app’s processes and apply configured links.
 Local code changes will be synced with your running processes in real time.